samersultan/Update-BookStack-Ubuntu-1804/README.md

 # Update BookStack for Ubuntu Server

-Instruction to update BookStack for Ubuntu Server 18.04
+Instruction how to update BookStack on Ubuntu Server.
+This was written with Ubuntu Server version 18.04 but should work the same on newer versions.

 Bookstack: https://www.bookstackapp.com/